Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/andreis-excessive-distrohopping.md

 To determine the dankness of a distro's name, Andrei uses the following criteria, in order.

-1. If there are at least 3 repeating letters in the distro name, it is **very dank**, which increases the distro's rating by $3$ points.
+1. If there are at least 3 occurrences of the same letter in the distro name, it is **very dank**, which increases the distro's rating by $3$ points.
 2. If the distro name contains a digit (`0-9`), it is **somewhat dank**, which increases the distro's rating by $1$ point.
 3. Otherwise, it is **undank**, which decreases the distro's rating by $1$ point.